Experimental Test of Tracking the King Problem

 The thought experiment, named the Mean King Problem (MKP), is a quantum-mechanical retrodiction problem, which originates from the paper in 1987 by Vaidman, Aharonov and Albert\cite{vaidman1987ascertain}.
 The original research dealt with spin-half particles, i.e., the case in 2-dimension Hilbert space, and was generalized to prime dimensionality\cite{englert2001mean} and power of prime dimensionality\cite{aravind2003solution,durt2010mutually}.
 Actually, the MKP and its variants are continuously developed in the general frame of quantum theory\cite{revzen2013maximal,kalev2014quantum,assad2014encoding,englert2001universal}.

+{In the original version described by Vaidman, Aharonov and Albert, a measurement chosen from \{$\sigma_{x}, \sigma_{y}, \sigma_{z}$\} is performed on a spin-$\frac{1}{2}$ particle at a given time.
+By means of measurements carried out both before and after the time in question, they came up with a method to ascertain the result of the spin measurement, even though they do not know in which direction the spin was measured and no matter what those measured results may happen to be.
+The solution of this problem is intriguing because it is by no means obvious to make definite inferences about $\sigma_{x}, \sigma_{y}, \sigma_{z}$.}

-In this problem, a physicist named Alice prepares a two prime-dimensional particles state and avails one of the particles to the King who then measures his particle by freely choosing one of the mutually unbiased bases (MUB)\cite{wootters1989optimal,bandyopadhyay2002new,vourdas2004quantum,gibbons2004discrete,durt2010mutually}.
+In the Mean King Problem, a physicist named Alice prepares a two prime-dimensional particles state and avails one of the particles to the King who then measures his particle by freely choosing one of the mutually unbiased bases (MUB)\cite{wootters1989optimal,bandyopadhyay2002new,vourdas2004quantum,gibbons2004discrete,durt2010mutually}.
 The King challenges Alice to perform a control measurement of her liking and then state the outcome of his measurement correctly with the knowledge of his choice of measurement.
-The solution of this problem is intriguing because it seems on the surface that Alice is violating a fundamental quantum tenant by being able to assign (to one system) outcome values for non-commuting (distinct bases) observables.

 It seems that in the MKP the physicist can assign the state of the system in the past.
 However, with the knowledge of the King's choice of measurement, this state retrodiction is actually conditional.
 What if the King doesn't tell Alice his choice?
 This question leads to another extension of the MKP termed ``Tracking the King Problem"(TKP).
 In this new problem, Alice is not informed the King's choice (nor the outcome).
 Inversely her control measurement is designed to track the basis that the King used.
 The interesting thing is, in TKP, the King's choice of measurement (without recording the outcome) can be viewed as a novel quantum communication \cite{bennett1984update,bennett1992communication} signal, viz. a message sent to Alice\cite{kalev2013choice}.